Thi-Tracey-Nguyen/git-workflow/README.md

 I wrote some awesome code on my local machine<br/>
 This line simulates another colleague pushing to remote branch when I'm working on my feature <br/>

+///
+This line simulates work done during the code review.
+Testing: merging it to feature branch without loosing commit history